Rishi74744/dropwizard/README.md

 It provides Jersey to create REST APIs.

 To start the project
-Run - mvn clean install
+Run - mvn clean package

 Then
 java -jar /target/dropwizard.jar server